 Best Practices for Both Methods

-You can also find more tips and recipes on how to cook corn at well-respected culinary sites such as Food Network and AllRecipes.
-Explore these resources for a fuller range of corn recipes that fit your taste!
+And you can read more tips and find more recipes for cooking corn at well-respected sites on the culinary web, including Food Network and AllRecipes.
+Check out these resources for many more corn recipes that suit your taste!

 Tips for Selecting the Freshest Corn for Microwave Cooking